mikulpro/databaze_klicu/known_bugs_and_missing_features.md

 Currently in pre-alpha...

 # Bugs
-- relative path to db_interface
-- in GUI only names are stored, no db ids
 - initial search in roomselection returns rooms unaffected by selected_floor
+- initial search in keyselection does not work
+- initial update in review screen does not work

 # Missing Features
 - no button for person adding (if not in database)